Regional Amyloid-β Load and White Matter Abnormalities Contribute to Hypometabolism in Alzheimer’s Dementia

 Digital Object Identifier (DOI)

 Schilling, Lucas Porcello; Pascoal, Tharick A.; Zimmer, Eduardo R.; Mathotaarachchi, Sulantha; Shin, Monica; de Mello Rieder, Carlos Roberto; Gauthier, Serge; Palmini, André; Rosa-Neto, Pedro; Weiner, Michael W.; Aisen, Paul; Petersen, Ronald; Jack, Ronald Clifford R.; Jagust, William; Trojanowki, John Q.; Toga, Arthur W.; Beckett, Laurel; Green, Robert C.; Saykin, Andrew J.; Morris, John C.; Shaw, Leslie M.; Kaye, Jeffrey; Quinn, Joseph; Silbert, Lisa; Lind, Betty; Carter, Raina; Dolen, Sara; Schneider, Lon S.; and Pawluczyk, Sonia, "Regional Amyloid-β Load and White Matter Abnormalities Contribute to Hypometabolism in Alzheimer’s Dementia" (2019).
-Neurology Articles.
+Neurology.
 671.